theIDinside/cxwman/README.md

    - [ ] Kill client & application
    - [ ] Custom configuration
    - [ ] Resize window
+        - Now this might be tricky to implement.
+I want to be able to resize a single window, and in doing so not just the split ratio between itself and it's sibling.
+This might mean, that if the width is resized, it might not even be the sibling client, whose width also get's resized.
+        Another problem that might arise, is that once a client is resized, moving it to another place on the screen introduces another issue; it now must teleport there, swap places with the client who is laid out there, while resizing the client with whom it is beside now, and also resizing it's prior sibling.

+        One way to possibly solve it: When resizing a window for example 10 pixels along the x-axis to the left, is to find the left-most position on the client being resized, create a temporary geometry that is x pixels wider to the left, and then scan the workspace, looking for collisions.
+All clients that get collided with, get resized x amount of pixels.
    - [ ] Implement EWMH stuff
         - [x] add client names as tags to our internal representation of windows
    - [ ] Font stuff